ExpatLogic

 Standard employment route

 Labor availability review may apply.
+Processing 1-4 months.

 Student Residence Permit